Parsec-2023/Parsec_AstroPi_2022-23/README.md

 >*getData()*
 Returns: list of strings

-This function collects all the necessary data from the *SenseHat* and returns it as a list of strings.
+This function collects all the necessary data from the _SenseHat_ and returns it as a list of strings.
 When there is an error, the value that threw the exception is replaced with a hyphen.
-The order of the data corresponds to what is defined in the *csv* file header:
+The order of the data corresponds to what is defined in the _CSV_ file header:

     Date[DD/MM/YYYY],Time[UTC-24H],Altitude[m],Latitude[Deg],Longitude[Deg],Yaw[Deg],Pitch[Deg],Roll[Deg],xAcceleration[g],yAcceleration[g],zAcceleration[g],xMag[µT],yMag[µT],zMag[µT],xω[rad/s],yω[rad/s],zω[rad/s],Temperature[°C],Pressure[hPa],Humidity[%]